oskarostr/WeatherApp/README.md

 Simple weather app that shows current temperature, humidity and weather conditions.

+## Technologies

-Made using JS, Sass and OpenWeather API
+Made using JS, Sass.

+## APIs

+API request to Open Weather API were handled using axios